-While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause anxiety and distress.
-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our Anti-bullying policy which sets out the process in full and can be found internally within Staff Resources or externally via the website.
+While bullying between children is not a separate category of abuse, neglect and exploitation, it is a very serious issue that can cause anxiety and distress.
+All incidences of bullying, including cyberbullying and prejudice-based bullying should be reported and will be managed through our Antibullying policy which sets out the process in full and can be found internally within Staff Resources or externally via the website.